Furudtumme/Java-Practice/README.md

-1) Algorithm that finds the largest of two numbers.
+1) The algorithm that finds the largest of two numbers.
-2) Algorithm that finds average calculation with user's midterm and final grades.
+2) The algorithm that finds average calculation with user's midterm and final grades.
 3) The algorithm to find whether the given integer is zero, positive or negative.
 4) The algorithm that writes the name of the programmer on the screen 10 times.
+5) The algorithm and flow diagram that prints odd numbers from 1 to 100.